 All research to be submitted for publication in ASHA journals in which humans or animals are used must adhere to the basic ethical considerations for the protection of research subjects.
 ASHA requires every research article submitted to include a statement that the study obtained ethics approval (or a statement that it was not required), including the name of the ethics committee(s) or institutional review board(s), the number/ID of the approval(s), and a statement that participants gave informed consent before taking part.

-When reporting research involving human data, the author should ensure that the work described has been carried out in accordance with The World Medical Association’s Declaration of Helsinki for experiments involving humans.
+When reporting research involving data from human subjects, the author should ensure that the work described has been carried out in accordance with The World Medical Association’s Declaration of Helsinki for experiments involving humans.
 The privacy rights of human subjects must always be observed.
 Non-essential identifying details should be omitted.
 If there is any doubt that anonymity can be maintained, then informed consent should be obtained in writing before manuscript submission.

 When publishing identifiable images, or video and audio recordings in ASHA journals, authors must obtain written permission from any person pictured or appearing in the recordings, whether they are research participants, volunteers, paid models, or the authors themselves.
 The authors must include a statement in the published paper affirming that they have obtained informed consent for publication of the images and/or recordings.
 All reasonable measures must be taken to protect patient anonymity.
 Black bars over the eyes are not acceptable means of anonymization.

 In certain cases, ASHA may insist upon obtaining evidence of informed consent from authors.
 Images and recordings without appropriate consent will be removed from publication.
 All animal experiments should comply with the ARRIVE guidelines and should be carried out in accordance with the U.K. Animals (Scientific Procedures) Act, 1986 and associated guidelines, EU Directive 2010/63/EU for animal experiment, or the National Institutes of Health Guide for the Care and Use of Laboratory Animals.
 The authors should clearly indicate in the manuscript that such guidelines have been followed.